Workflow Automation Examples: Complete Guide to Save Time & Boost Productivity

 Customer Support Automation

-Chatbots: Handle FAQs and basic customer queries 24/7.
+Chatbots: Handle FAQs and basic customer queries this year.

 Ticket Routing: Automatically assign support tickets to the right team.